Comment on the results

 When calculating the vegetation period for Sweden as a whole, the average value of the different parts of the country has been calculated.
 For the different parts of the country, the average value of the stations in each part of the country has been used in the same way.

-The vegetation period is expected to become longer.
-By the end of the century the vegetation period will be 30–100 days longer than during the period 1961–1990, depending on which scenario is used.
+The growing season is expected to be longer.
+By the end of the century, the growing season may be 30–100 days longer than during the period 1961–1990, depending on the extent of global warming.

-The change is calculated to be greater in southern Sweden and less in northern Sweden.
-All the climate model simulations show a longer vegetation period.
-The vegetation period is expected to become longer by about the same number of days in the spring and the autumn.
+The change is estimated to be larger in southern Sweden and smaller in northern Sweden.
+All climate model simulations provide an extended vegetation period.
+The growing season is expected to be extended approximately as much in spring as in autumn.